-Division 2 Codes of practice
+Division 2-Codes of practice

-274 Approved codes of practice
+274-Approved codes of practice

-- (1) The Minister may approve a code of practice for the purposes of this Act and may vary or revoke an approved code of practice. - (2) The Minister may only approve, vary or revoke a code of practice under subsection (1) if that code of practice, variation or revocation was developed by a process that involved consultation between: - (a) the Governments of the Commonwealth and each State and Territory; and - (b) unions; and - (c) employer organisations. - (3) A code of practice may apply, adopt or incorporate any matter contained in a document formulated, issued or published by a person or body whether: - (a) with or without modification; or - (b) as in force at a particular time or from time to time. - (4) An approval of a code of practice, or a variation or revocation of an approved code of practice, takes effect when notice of it is published in the Gazette or on such later date as is specified in the approval, variation or revocation. - (5) As soon as practicable after approving a code of practice, or varying or revoking an approved code of practice, the Minister must ensure that notice of the approval, variation or revocation is published in the Gazette and a newspaper circulating generally throughout the Territory. - (6) The regulator must ensure that a copy of: - (a) each code of practice that is currently approved; and - (b) each document applied, adopted or incorporated (to any extent) by an approved code of practice;
+- (1) The Minister may approve a code of practice for the purposes of this Act and may vary or revoke an approved code of practice. - (2) The Minister may only approve, vary or revoke a code of practice under subsection (1) if the Minister is acting on the recommendation of the Advisory Council and that code of practice, variation or revocation was developed by a process that involved consultation between- - (a) the Governments of the Commonwealth and each State and Territory; and - (b) unions; and - (c) employer organisations. - (3) In connection with the operation of subsections (1) and (2)- - (a) the Small Business Commissioner must be consulted before a code of practice is submitted to the Minister under this section so that the Commissioner may assess whether the code of practice would affect small business if implemented and, if so, provide any comments or advice that the Commissioner considers to be appropriate in the circumstances (including that the code be varied); and - (b) if the Small Business Commissioner recommends that a code of practice be varied, the Minister may make such a variation without the need to adopt the process envisaged by subsection (2) (but may undertake such consultation in relation to the matter as the Minister thinks fit). - (4) A code of practice may apply, adopt or incorporate any matter contained in a document formulated, issued or published by a person or body whether- - (a) with or without modification; or - (b) as in force at a particular time or from time to time. - (5) An approval of a code of practice, or a variation or revocation of an approved code of practice, takes effect when notice of it is published in the Government Gazette or on such later date as is specified in the approval, variation or revocation. - (6) As soon as practicable after approving a code of practice, or varying or revoking an approved code of practice, the Minister must ensure that notice of the approval, variation or revocation is published in the Government Gazette and a newspaper circulating generally throughout the State.

-is available for inspection by members of the public without charge at the office of the regulator during normal business hours.
+- (7) The regulator must ensure that a copy of- - (a) each code of practice that is currently approved; and - (b) each document applied, adopted or incorporated (to any extent) by an approved code of practice, is available for inspection by members of the public without charge at the office of the regulator during normal business hours.